aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 We don’t know the future, but here’s a cookie.

-Last update: Sun May 10 07:19:35 2026
+Last update: Mon May 11 08:18:29 2026

 ### Let's play! 🎮